-Steven J. Greenberg spent 11 years as an attorney in New York before founding the mature worker job search website Jobs4.0, which helps top employers reach out to job seekers over 40.
+Steven J. Greenberg was a practicing attorney at Cadwalader Wickersham & Taft and Chadbourne Parke in New York before founding the job search website Jobs4.0, which helps top employers reach out to job seekers over 40.
 Jobs 4.0 was awarded the 'Company to Watch' award by the Connecticut Technology Council and the 'Best Employment Job Sites' by a leading rating service.
-Steven is also the anchor of the CBS radio news program "Your Next Job", and has been featured on NPR's All Things Considered, NBC news, The New York Times and many other media stories.
-Steven is a co-founder of the Research Accelerator.
+Steven is also the anchor of the CBS radio news program "Your Next Job", and has been featured on NPR's All Things Considered, CBS This Morning with Charlie Rose, NBC news, The New York Times and many other media stories.
+Steven is a co-founder and Managing Member of the Research Accelerator.

 Robert Sherwin, MD, is an internationally renowned diabetes researcher and clinician and is the C.N.H.
 Long Professor of Medicine and chief of the Section of Endocrinology at Yale School of Medicine, and director of the Yale Center for Clinical Investigation and the Diabetes Endocrinology Research Center at Yale.
 Dr. Robert Sherwin is the recipient of the American Diabetes Association's (ADA) 2011 Albert Renold Award.